ashutoshroy02/Beat-Bubble/README.md

 ### **Acknowledgments**
 - [Streamlit](https://streamlit.io/) for an excellent framework for building UI.
 - [ACRCloud](https://www.acrcloud.com/) for their powerful music recognition API.

----

-This `README.md` provides a comprehensive guide for anyone looking to understand, install, and contribute to the project.
-Let me know if you’d like to refine or add specific sections!e for testing..

 ```http
   https://console.acrcloud.com/